Chanapato/Data-Analyst-Portfolio/README.md

 #### [Web Scrapping and Sentiment Analysis (Python)](https://github.com/Chanapato/Data-Analyst-Portfolio/tree/main/Python/Web%20Scrapping%20and%20Sentiment%20Analysis)
 - Extracted customer product reviews from Amazon using Splash and BeautifulSoup.
 - Analysed customer reviews by getting the most frequent used words from WordCloud to visualise what customers talking about the product.
-- Utilised sentiment analysis, which is Natural Language Processing (NLP), to analyse and identify texts from customer reviews and determine if the emotional tone of the message is positive, negative or neutral.
+- Utilised Textblob for sentiment analysis, which is Natural Language Processing (NLP), to analyse and identify texts from customer reviews and determine if the emotional tone of the message is positive, negative or neutral.

 #### [Coffee Shop Sales Analysis (SQL & Tableau)](https://github.com/Chanapato/Data-Analyst-Portfolio/tree/main/SQL/Coffee%20Shop%20Sales%20Analysis)
 - Analysed sales data from POS to understand customer behaviour and shop profit and loss.